Vallejo DUI Accident Victim Lawyers

 Yes, just like alcohol, prescription or over-the-counter medications can impair a driver’s ability to operate a vehicle safely.
 If a medication affects a driver’s motor skills, judgment, or reaction time, it can lead to a DUI charge.
 It is especially important to avoid drugs that are known to cause drowsiness and reckless driving behaviors.

 Even if the driver wasn’t under the influence of alcohol, they can still be held liable if medication impairment contributed to the accident.
-Our DUI accident victim lawyers in Vallejo can build a strong case demonstrating the driver’s negligence.
+Our DUI accident victim lawyers in Vallejo can build a well-supported case demonstrating the driver’s negligence.

 While drunk driving accidents are often devastating, they are still vehicular accidents, and you will likely have to file an insurance claim first.
 Since California is an “at-fault” state, the driver responsible for causing the accident is also responsible for the damage.

+There is no average payout for DUI victims in California, as receiving one isn’t guaranteed when you file a claim.
+DUI settlements generally vary based on the severity of the damage caused by the accident.
+Associated costs, such as medical bills and lost wages, are also contributing factors.
 Our experienced DUI accident victim lawyers in Vallejo can identify and assess your tangible and intangible damages.
-Call us today at (888) 488-1391 to discuss how we can help you obtain maximum compensation.
+Call us today at (888) 488-1391 to discuss how we can help you pursue compensation.

 If you’re an undocumented immigrant needing legal representation, our Vallejo DUI accident victim lawyers can assist you in filing a claim against the intoxicated driver.